 DESCRIPTION: CS 222 is a second course in computer programming, emphasizing programming concepts relevant to engineers.
 Topics include lower level language aspects and elementary data structures.
 Students are expected to have a basic understanding of the elements of programming in some high-level language.
 CS 222 will be taught using C, but students are not presumed to be familiar with C prior to this class.
 This course is intended as a terminal course in programming for engineers.

 Prerequisite: C or better in CS 112.

-Students are expected to attend all lectures each week and are responsible for all material covered in the lectures.
+Class: Students are expected to attend all lectures each week and are responsible for all material covered during lecture.

 Programming Assignments: Programming assignments will be posted on Blackboard as they are assigned, and must be submitted on Blackboard by the assigned due date.
 If your program is incomplete, you may still submit it for partial credit.
 However, your code must run without obvious errors (even if not all functionality is present).
-Any programming assignment that is submitted but either does not compile or has major errors when it runs will receive no more than 50% credit.
+Building your programs in a modular fashion and debugging as you go are crucial concepts in program development.
+Additionally, your TA relies on running your program as part of your grade determination.
+Accordingly, any programming assignment that is submitted but either does not compile or has major errors when it is run will receive no more than 50% credit.

 Reading: Students are responsible for reading and understanding all assigned material.
-If you do not understand any of the covered materal or reading assignments, there will be opportunities to ask questions in class or during UTA/GTA/instructor office hours.
+Be aware that some material covered in class may not be found in your textbook.
+If you do not understand any of the covered materal or reading assignments, there will be opportunities to ask questions in class, on Blackboard or during UTA/GTA/instructor office hours.